 9 2004 DOJ Remedies Guide, at 10.
 See also 2011 DOJ Remedies Guide, at 7 (‘to ensure an effective structural remedy, any divestiture must include all the assets, physical and intangible, necessary for the purchaser to compete effectively with the merged entity.’).

 16 See, e.g., 2008 EC Remedies Guide, at 10 (‘The Commission has a clear preference for an existing stand-alone business.
-This may take the form of a pre-existing company or group of companies, or of a business division which was not previously legally incorporated as such’); Federal Trade Commission, Frequently Asked Questions About Merger Consent Order Provisions, www.ftc.gov/tips-advice/competition-guidance/guide-antitrust-laws/mergers/merger-faq#The%20Assets%20To%20Be%20Divested (‘The divestiture of an intact, on-going business generally assures that the buyer of such a package will be able to operate and compete in the relevant market immediately, thereby remedying the likely anticompetitive effects of the proposed acquisition and minimizing the Commission’s risk that it will be unable to obtain effective relief’).
+This may take the form of a pre-existing company or group of companies, or of a business division which was not previously legally incorporated as such’); FTC, Frequently Asked Questions About Merger Consent Order Provisions, available at http://www.ftc.gov/tips-advice/competition-guidance/guide-antitrust-laws/mergers/merger-faq#The%20Assets%20To%20Be%20Divested (‘The divestiture of an intact, on-going business generally assures that the buyer of such a package will be able to operate and compete in the relevant market immediately, thereby remedying the likely anticompetitive effects of the proposed acquisition and minimizing the Commission’s risk that it will be unable to obtain effective relief’).

 26 Dkt No. C-3801.

-29 Federal Trade Commission, Frequently Asked Questions About Merger Consent Order Provisions, www.ftc.gov/tips-advice/competition-guidance/guide-antitrust-laws/mergers/merger-faq#Crown%20Jewels.
+29 FTC, Frequently Asked Questions About Merger Consent Order Provisions, available at http://www.ftc.gov/tips-advice/competition-guidance/guide-antitrust-laws/mergers/merger-faq#Crown%20Jewels.

 30 In the Matter of Quest Diagnostics Incorporated, et al., 135 FTC 350, 2003 WL 25797219 (FTC 3 April 2003).

 32 2011 DOJ Remedies Guide, at 1.